 Researchers at Stanford University developed a method of testing theories about working from home to determine, in a controlled environment rather than through anecdotal evidence or less-rigorous testing, whether telecommuting and other working arrangements such as flexible hours are beneficial to a company.
 The researchers, in a presentation labeled “very preliminary,” note that although work/life balance is used in recruiting, prior to the study there has been no evidence showing a cause and effect relationship between flexible policies and employees or employers.
 Most of what we “know” about work/life balance today relies on case studies (anecdotal evidence) and human resource surveys.
 This Stanford experiment set out to change that.

 In this experiment, the researchers used a Chinese travel agency with 12,000 employees and a corporate culture modeled after American companies.
 The sample included call center workers, some who would be allowed to work four out of five shifts from home and others who were not.
 From a statistical perspective, those who worked from home were significantly more productive.
 Both quantitatively (number of calls) and qualitatively (judged by call quality assessments), working from home benefited the company.
 The quieter environment of the home increased concentration and the healthier environment resulted in fewer missed workdays.

 From the employee’s perspective, they are more satisfied with their working experience at the company.
 The firm involved with the test has been so impressed with the results of the study that they are rolling out the plan to the rest of the company.

 The next time you have the opportunity to discuss working from home with your manager, be sure to share the positive data.

 Do you work from home?
 If so, are you more productive than you would be in an office?

-Published or updated December 13, 2011.
+Updated June 23, 2016 and originally published December 14, 2011.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.